chadsmith12/pure-javascript-examples/README.md

 * input-events - Provides examples of the input/keyboard events in javascript.
 * event-bubbling - Provides examples and explains event bubbling and delegating in javascript.
 * local-session-storage - Provides example of using the local storage and session storage api in javascript.
+* constructors-this - Provides example basic constructors and this keyword usage in constructors using ES5.